LedgerHQ/ledger-app-tester/doc/internals.md

 using the input file [test_lists.json](../input_files/test_lists.json), and setting the appropriate variables in `GITHUB_OUTPUT`.

-### Sdk Selection

-Here, we define which apps we want/need to build against.
-This is set in the appropriate variables in `GITHUB_OUTPUT`, using either:

-- The input variable `sdk_branch`
-- The default `master` branch

 ## Building All Apps

 Building the Apps is done thanks to a dedicated internal workflow [_build_app.yml](../.github/workflows/_build_app.yml).